walidvb/bandcamp-history/README.md

 ### Future plans

+- only add to history if sound was played
 - get correct image when syncing history
 - add time separators to the list(last week, last month, etc..)
 - make the items playable(like in the collection tab)